A+E exec Nancy Dubuc confirmed as Vice Media’s new CEO

 Dubuc already serves on Vice’s board of directors.
 At A+E, she was involved in the partnership that launched Vice’s cable channel Viceland.

-In the announcement, Smith described Dubuc as “better than me at everything” and said that his new role will allow him to “concentrate on the only things that I am good at – content and deals.”
+In the announcement, Smith described Dubuc as “better than me at everything,” and said that his new role will allow him to “concentrate on the only things that I am good at – content and deals.”

 “We are a modern day Bonnie and Clyde and we are going to take all your money,” he added.